2012 Audi A6 Performance

 The redesigned 2012 Audi A6 packs a winning combination of performance that most reviewers love.
 The A6 3.0T earns high marks for its ample power, nimble handling and quattro all-wheel drive.
 However, a handful of reviewers complain about its light steering feel.

-While the A6 2.0T hasn’t been reviewed yet, the EPA reports that its turbocharged four-cylinder engine and front-wheel drive deliver excellent fuel economy figures.
+The EPA reports that the A6's turbocharged four-cylinder engine and front-wheel drive deliver excellent fuel economy figures of 25/33 mpg city/highway.

 - "This is a car that waltzes in the hills because it's so forgiving, so informative, so easy to drive to its limits." -- Car and Driver